What is counselling?

 - implement strategies.

-You may be referred to a Family Relationship Centre or Mediator or other professional practitioner if our counselor assesses that your needs could be better met through their help.
+You may be referred to a Family Relationship Centre or Mediator or other professional practitioner if our counsellor assesses that your needs could be better met through their help.

-Lutheran Community Care Counselling Service offers professional support and guidance from trained Christian counsellors.
+Lutheran Community Care Counselling Service offers professional support from trained counsellors.
+Our counsellors are able to work with different aspects of a person's experience, including emotional wellbeing, spirituality and relationships.

 The service is open to people of all ages and backgrounds.

-Individuals, couples or families can share problems before they become crisis, be listened to and be offered genuine care and support when facing difficulties.
+Counsellors listen to individuals, couples or families and invite them to share problems before they become crises.
+They offer genuine care and support when facing difficulties without taking over.

-- Personal counselling for issues such as concerns, crisis, depression, guilt, fear, loss and grief, abuse, domestic violence
+- Personal counselling for issues such as personal concerns, crisis, depression, guilt, fear, anger, loss and grief, abuse and domestic violence.

 - Marriage and relationship counselling

 - Assistance to families / parenting support